Interested in a hands-on learning experience for developing LLM applications?

 Simplify complex modern life with problem-solving tools.
 Digital tech created an abundance of tools, but a simple set can solve everything.

 One can (correctly) argue that essentially, all jobs require the worker in question to accomplish one basic or vital goal: solve (a) problem(s).
-And indeed, one can earnestly argue that the three interdisciplinary fields of this series (software-development, project-management, and data science) are iconic vis-a-vis their problem-solving characteristics.
+Indeed, one can earnestly argue that the three interdisciplinary fields of this series (software development, project management, and data science) are iconic vis-a-vis their problem-solving characteristics.

 Advanced problem-solving tools for a (post-) modern world